RSS to Email: Best Services in 2026 (Free + Paid)

 |---|---|---|---|

-Five mistakes account for the majority of failed RSS-to-email setups: wrong direction, price-first thinking, single-stream architecture, stale plan limits, and adding channels to fix overload.
+Five mistakes account for most failed RSS to email setups: wrong tool for the job, price-first thinking, one undifferentiated stream, stale plan limits, and adding channels to fix overload.
 Any one of these can turn a planned efficiency gain into weekly maintenance cost.

 - Mistake 2: optimizing for free price only, then paying in weekly maintenance time.

-- Mistake 4: never revisiting plan limits as source count grows.
+- Mistake 4: never revisiting plan limits as feed or subscriber count grows.

 - Mistake 5: trying to fix overload by adding more channels.